 CIT is provided on assessable profits of entities incorporated in the PRC.
-Pursuant to the Corporate Income Tax Law of the PRC (the "CIT Law"), which was effective from 1 January 2008, the CIT was 25% during the year.
+Pursuant to the CIT Law, which was effective from 1 January 2008, the CIT was 25% during the year.

-According to the Implementation Rules for the Law for Promoting Private Education, private schools for which the school sponsors do not require reasonable returns are eligible to enjoy the same preferential tax treatment as public schools.
-The preferential tax treatment polices applicable to private schools requiring reasonable returns are to be separately formulated by the relevant government authorities under the State Council of the PRC.
-During the year and up to the date of approval of these consolidated financial statements, no regulations have been promulgated by such authorities in this regard.
-In accordance with the historical tax returns filed to the relevant tax authorities and the tax compliance confirmations obtained, Yinxing College has been granted corporate income tax exemption for income generated from the provision of formal academic education services.
-As a result, no income tax expense was recognised for the income from the provision of formal academic education services during the year (2020: nil).
+According to the Implementation Rules, private schools for which the school sponsors do not require reasonable returns are eligible to enjoy the same preferential tax treatment as public schools.
+The preferential tax treatment polices applicable to private schools requiring reasonable returns are to be separately formulated by the relevant government authorities under the State Council of PRC.
+As at the date of approval of these financial statements, no regulations have been promulgated by such authorities in this regard, Yinxing College has not yet registered as for profit private schools or non-profit private schools and remains as private non-enterprise units.
+In accordance with the historical tax returns filed to the relevant tax authorities, the tax compliance confirmations and the Group's external legal advisor's comments on the preferential tax treatments obtained, Yinxing College has been granted corporate income tax exemption for income generated from the provision of formal academic education services.
+As a result, no income tax expense was recognised for the income from the provision of formal academic education services during the year (2021: nil).
+In the event Yinxing College elect to register as for-profit private schools, Yinxing College may be subject to corporate income tax at a rate of 25% in respect of service fees they receive from the provision of academic educational services going forward, if they do not enjoy any preferential tax treatment.

-(v) PRC Withholding Income Tax
+PRC Withholding Income Tax

-The profits of subsidiaries of the Group in the PRC are subject to PRC withholding income tax at a rate of 10% (year ended 31 December 2020: 10%) upon the distribution of such profits to the foreign investors in Hong Kong.
+The profits of subsidiaries of the Group in the PRC are subject to PRC withholding income tax at a rate of 10% (year ended 31 December 2021: 10%) upon the distribution of such profits to the foreign investors in Hong Kong.
 Deferred income tax liabilities have not been provided for in this regard since it is not expected that dividends will be distributed from the Group's subsidiaries in the PRC to foreign investors in the foreseeable future.
 In the opinion of the Directors, such remaining earnings will be retained in Mainland China for the expansion of the Group's operation.